 According to New Acropolis bylaws, the Board of Directors of the International Association is composed by a representative of each one of the federated associations.
 The members of the International Executive Council are chosen from the pool of federated associations and take on the responsibility of coordination and joint work to implement the policies which are defined in each annual meeting of the General Assembly.

-The symbolism of a human being
+The symbolism of a name

 In ancient Greece, the Acropolis designated the highest part of the city.
 There the contact between the visible and invisible was established.

 It is about a symbolic place for our imagination which inspires the path towards the highest part of one´s self.

 We consider that our world needs new acropolises, not made of stone but of human beings, risen in the heart of our cities to grow internally and reestablish the profound ties which can unite us with other human beings and nature around us.

 1. To promote an Ideal of international fraternity, based on respect for human dignity, beyond racial, sexual, cultural, religious, social or other differences.